LittleRichard/learntocode/README.md

 ### Source Control
 This website uses an open-source software tool called 'git', which is used by just about any modern software company to manage versions of code.
-It should already be installed on a linux OS (mac or Ubuntu, definitely not Windows), but just in case: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+It might already be installed on a linux OS (mac or Ubuntu, definitely not Windows), but just in case: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git